 The Drive Cylinder provides the forward and back stroke to the Motor Carriage for the Router and Pilot Drill phases.
 If the cylinder fails or if the air lines become clogged, the machine may not complete one or both of these phases.
 Occasionally the cylinder seal may need to be reseated.
-Do this by rocking the carriage back and fourth by hand through the rear door.
-It is normal to detect a "puff" of air at the Drive Cylinder mounted SQE (Super Quick Exhaust) valves when rocking the carriage.
+Do this by rocking the carriage back and fourth by hand with the work top in the up postion.
+It is normal to detect a "puff" of air at the at the exhaust ports of the Router and Drill Solenoids when rocking the carriage.